J-ZhengLi/Make_Me_Thomas/README.md

 numpy
 <br></br>
 Usage: (in the directory) python main.py "FilePath" "CropRadiusScale" <br></br>
-arguments are both optional (if you just wanna see Donald Trump as Thomas) CropRadiusScale determains the face ragion of your image, adjust it for the best result
+arguments are both optional (if you just wanna see Donald Trump as Thomas) <br></br>
+CropRadiusScale determains size of the face ragion in your image, adjust it for the best result
 <br></br>
 Example:
 This is a input image